Genobank/genobankioj/README.md

 * `NotarizedCertificate` is the notarized artifact.
 * `Main` is the program entry point.

-Notes:

-* Currently only COVID-19-PCR testing and NEGATIVE test results are supported in this program.

 ## Extending

 You are welcome to extend the functionality of this example, for example to connect to an ERP system or add additional information (like birthday) into the name field.